California's Classic Wine Roads

 Temecula Valley Wine Country

-For many visitors, the Temecula Valley Wine Country is still a surprise.
-After all, a lot of people just don’t expect to see gently rolling hills blanketed scribed with rows of vineyards so close to the California desert.
-But the Temecula Valley has been producing top wines since the 1970s.
+For many visitors, the Temecula Valley Wine Country is a surprise.
+After all, a lot of people don’t expect to see gently rolling hills blanketed with rows of vineyards so close to the California desert.
+But the Temecula area has been producing top wines since the late 1960s.
 And like the best vintages, this wine country just gets better with age.

 Madera Wine Trail